ConsciousCode/espresso/README.md

 ### Design constraints
 Espresso is a multi-paradigm language implemented on top of a protype system
 * Language is ASCII, but UTF-8 friendly.
-A simple hack lets the lexer communicate character information with minimal logic and no ment
+A simple hack lets the lexer communicate character information with minimal logic
-* Lexer is stateless and parser *never* backtracks
+* Lexer is a PDA and parser *never* backtracks
 * Prioritize ease of binding to host environment
 * Reuse syntax and features wherever possible
 * Prioritize reduced complexity - Lua should be an inspiration here